Monetra/mstdlib/cluster/README.md

 doesn't match the current value).
 If the validation by the plugin fails, the entire request is rejected and no replication attempt is made.

+One action might seem unnecessary, ReadKey, but if you need to guarantee you are reading fresh data, it may be necessary to route this to the Leader rather than reading potentially very stale cache from the current node.
+Some plugins may still choose to have a stale read capability, but should at least do some due diligence on the cluster state (such as is the node still actively connected to a leader).

 The plugin may also choose to rewrite the log entry.
 For instance, the other nodes have no need to perform an action on ReadKey, so a NoOp log entry might be output instead.
 A NoOp entry is still replicated to provide consistency